5 Things to See on a Trip To Idyllwild

 By the way, they are family-owned since 2001.
 You will also want to stop at their jewelry counter with natural stones if you dare.

 Once tucked away in one of the alleys lined with retail stores, El Bueno Cacao has a new home.
 It is in the same mall as the Idyllwild Brew Pub.
 The owners proudly welcome you to their new store and facility, where they make their chocolate creations in their adjacent kitchen.

 Locals line up for their morning chocolate treats, some of which are paired with coffee.
 Then there is sipping chocolate, rivaling any you may have had in on a European trip.

-More than once, I have watched first-time tasters of El Buen Cacao savoring a bite of their bar and bask in the release of flavors on their tastebuds.
-Just saying, you will be hooked on them.
+More than once, I have watched first-time tasters of El Buen Cacao savoring a bite of their bar and basking in the release of flavors on their tastebuds.
+Just saying you will be hooked on them.
 The good news is you can order more on their website once you get home.

 Now that you have made this initial trip to Idyllwild, you know what to expect on your next visit.
-You know there are many galleries, unique retail stores, and restaurants waiting for you to discover them.
+Many galleries, unique retail stores, and restaurants are waiting for you to discover them.
 Plus, this blog is about a summer trip.
 Imagine how beautiful the deciduous trees will be in the fall or covered with big fluffy flakes of snow in the wintertime.